J.R. Yancher, artistic director

 Sarah is a dramaturg, theorist, and teacher.
 Recently a faculty member of Cornish College of the Arts she provided dramaturgical support for productions of URINETOWN and TOP GIRLS.
 A graduate of the University of Washington’s Theatre History and Dramatic Criticism Ph.D., her research focuses on how emerging technologies are registered in dramatic literature.
 She is the recipient of the U.W.
 School of Drama’s Michael Quinn Writing Prize for her work in critical theory.
 Her writing and reviews have been published in North Eastern Theater Journal and The Journal of Dramatic Theater and Criticism.
 She holds an M.A. in Text and Performance from King’s College, London in association with The Royal Academy of Dramatic Art and a B.A. in Costume Design from San Francisco State University.
 Locally, Sarah has worked with Sacramento Theater Company and C.S.U.
 Sacramento, and now serves as the Literary Manager for Bike City Theatre Company.

 Alicia Hunt has worked as a producer, director, and actor nationwide since 2004.
 She can be seen in a number of major motion pictures alongside Academy Award winners and nominees such as Sandra Bullock, Bruce Dern, Ryan Reynolds, Jessica Hecht, and Genevieve Bujold, among others.
 She acted in and helped make “Campito Kids” - a 2017 Cannes Film Festival Official Selection and homegrown film about the lives of Yolo County migrant farm workers’ children.
 She appeared Off-Broadway in “Good” at the Tribeca PAC and in a Central Park production of “The Tempest” in which she played Miranda.
 Pulitzer Prize-winner Paula Vogel selected her to join the cast of “A Civil War Christmas” at the Tony Award-winning Huntington Theatre where she appeared alongside Emmy winner Uzo Aduba.
 Alicia has produced films, plays, a music video, and an ever-growing resume as an arts educator, having taught at Boston University and at theatres across the nation, including local favorites Sacramento Theatre Company and the B Street Theatre - having performed at the latter a sold-out, 5-time extended run of the one-woman show “Grounded” to great critical and local acclaim.
 She hails from Davis (getting her start at Acme Theatre Company and DMTC) and was delighted to come home to direct Acme’s recent summer production of “The Odyssey.”
-She is currently working on a virtual reality project at UC Davis, and having a great deal of fun working in her hometown with the upstart artists at Bike City Theatre, where she serves as a resident director, educator, and member of the Spokes improv troupe.
+She is currently working on a virtual reality project at UC Davis, and having a great deal of fun working in her hometown with the upstart artists at Bike City Theatre, where she serves as a resident director.